YogeshwarSingh10/eventforge-ai/README.md

-# EventForge AI
+# 🚀 EventForge AI

-EventForge is a multi-agent conference planning system built using **LangGraph**.
+**EventForge AI** is a multi-agent system that automates end-to-end conference planning -- from sponsors and speakers to venues, pricing, operations, and go-to-market strategy.
-It decomposes conference organization into specialized AI agents that run in parallel and coordinate through a shared state.

 ---

-## 🚀 Overview
+## ✨ Overview

-Planning a large conference involves multiple independent but interconnected decisions — sponsors, speakers, venue, pricing, etc.

-EventForge models this as a **Directed Acyclic Graph (DAG)** of agents:
-- Each agent solves a specific subproblem
-- Agents run **asynchronously and in parallel**
-- Dependencies are explicitly modeled
-- Outputs are merged into a final structured plan
+Planning a conference involves multiple interdependent decisions across sponsorships, speakers, logistics, and pricing.
+EventForge AI solves this using **specialized agents** coordinated via a DAG, producing a structured, data-driven event plan in seconds.

 ---